Pronation and Supination - What’s the Difference

 Conclusion

 Even though overpronation and excessive supination are opposites of one another, they can both lead to the same or similar symptoms and issues.
-Likewise, prevention and treatment of both these foot conditions are also more or less the same.
+Likewise, prevention and treatment of both these foot conditions are more or less the same.

-Understanding the mechanics of pronation and supination is essential for diagnosing and treating related musculoskeletal issues and for choosing appropriate footwear and orthotics.
+Understanding the mechanics of pronation and supination is essential for diagnosing and treating related musculoskeletal issues and choosing appropriate footwear and orthotics.

 Proper assessment by a healthcare professional, such as a podiatrist or physical therapist, can help manage and correct these conditions effectively.